 CHERRY BLOSSOM FORECAST 2021

-Cherry trees in Tokyo are expected to begin blooming on March 21st, around five days earlier than usual.
+The most recent update to the forecast – made on March 18th – has brought the dates of bloom signifcantly foward with many areas experiecning their bloom much earlier than usual.
+Cherry trees in Tokyo are expected to begin blooming on March 14th, around twelve days earlier than usual.
 Other areas are also expected to bloom as much as a week earlier than usual but most, just a couple of days earlier than the average first bloom.
 We will update this information when future forecasts are released.

 CHERRY BLOSSOM VARIETIES & HOW THEY BLOOM